ccss17/LLM-glitch-token-exp/README.md

 - based on [What GPT-oss Leaks About OpenAI's Training Data](https://fi-le.net/oss/)

-# LLM-Reversing: Glitch Token Analysis for LLM Training Data
+# LLM glitch token experiment: Glitch Token Analysis for LLM Training Data

 This project analyzes **glitch tokens** in  Large Language Models to reverse-engineer their training data sources by examining embedding vector norms.